 GRCB SUMMER VOLUNTEER OPPORTUNITIES

-Get involved with GRCB by becoming a strong, positive mentor.
+Get involved with GRCB by becoming a strong, positive mentor this summer!
 We offer a variety of positions for both musical and non-musical volunteers.

 While our programming is guided by the experiences of girls and women, we are committed to creating an inclusive environment that supports and welcomes a wide range of marginalized gender identities and expressions.
-We welcome women, trans, and gender nonconforming volunteers.
+We welcome women, transgender and gender non-conforming volunteers.

 Check out the position descriptions below to learn more about volunteer opportunities at GRCB summer sessions.